f

 Managing a project

 💡Pro-tip: You can use a suggested color for your projects.
 You can freely toggle between your color and suggested color within project settings.
-Team color is automatically set for every new project.
+Suggested color is automatically set for every new project.
 It can then be changed only by project managers.

-1. Follow: mark a project as followed to receive updates about it in Activity, and to have a quick access to it from the sidebar on the left.
+1. Follow: mark a project as followed to receive updates about it in Activity,

 3. Add section: you can divide your project into different sections.
 It is helpful when your project is getting bigger and more complex.